 StoneCare4U Essential Tile and Grout Sealer are available as a clear, invisible spray, or in a range of 10 colours.
 The clear grout sealer for shower and kitchen tiles will simply protect the grout from stains and marks without changing its appearance.
 Furthermore, the grout sealer can help slow down the growth of mould and mildew.
 For health reasons alone, we would always recommend using a grout sealer for tile and grout.

-Our amazing coloured ‘Perfect Grout’ sealers will do everything from covering over ground in dirt, marks or stains to completely changing the colour of old tired grout.
+Furthermore, our amazing coloured ‘Perfect Grout’ sealers will do everything from covering over the ground in dirt, marks or stains to completely changing the colour of old tired grout.
 Durable and easy to use, you can totally transform the appearance of your wall or floor tiles at a fraction of the cost of replacement grout.

-A grout sealer spray can be used to apply a grout sealer and is usually the easiest way to apply it.
-When using a grout sealer spray, it does not matter too much if any overspray occurs as this can be quickly wiped off the surface of any surrounding bathroom or shower tiles.
+A grout sealer spray can be used to apply the product and is usually the easiest way to apply it.
+When using the spray, it does not matter too much if any overspray occurs as this can be quickly wiped off the surface of any surrounding bathroom or shower tiles.
 A grout sealer for shower tiles can also be applied using a grout sealer spray or a sponge if required.
 Once the grout sealer has fully cured, using a toothbrush to clean individual grout lines can be a thing of the past.